CAST-genomics/haptools/docs/commands/karyogram.rst

 ~~~~~~~~~~~
 .. code-block:: bash

   haptools karyogram \
   --bp BREAKPOINTS \
   --sample SAMPLE \
   --out PNG

 See details of the breakpoints file :doc:`here </formats/breakpoints>`.
 If you specify ``--sample $SAMPLE``, the breakpoints file must have breakpoints for ``$SAMPLE_1`` and ``$SAMPLE_2`` (the two haplotypes of ``$SAMPLE``).

 Additional Options
 ~~~~~~~~~~~~~~~~~~
 You may also specify the following options:

-* ``--centromeres <FILE>``: path to a file describing the locations of chromosome ends and centromeres.
+* ``--centromeres <FILE>``: Path to a file describing the locations of chromosome ends and centromeres.
 An example file is given here: ``tests/data/centromeres_hg19.txt``.
 The columns are: chromosome, chrom_start, centromere, chrom_end.
 For acrocentric chromosomes, the centromere field is ommitted.
 This file format was taken from `here <https://github.com/armartin/ancestry_pipeline>`_.
 * ``--colors "pop1:color1,pop2:color2..."``: You can optionally specify which colors should be used for each population.
 If colors are not given, the script chooses reasonable defaults.
+* ``--title <TITLE>``: Title for the resulting karyogram.

 Example
 ~~~~~~~